Step 4 - What happens after I have submitted my application and what is the selection process?

 - Students who have already been on an exchange through Uppsala University will have a deduction of - 0,1 points.

-NEW!
-Starting with the application round in October/November 2017, students with valid certificates of being a studentrepresentative in certain central committees and councils, faculty boards or disciplinary domains or has had one of the selected nationposts is rewarded with + 0,2 points in the application.
-Please read the decision and see the full list here.
+- Students with valid certificates of being a student representative in certain central committees and councils, faculty boards or disciplinary domains or has had one of the selected nation posts is rewarded with + 0,2 points in the application.
+Please see the list of valid posts during spring 2018 here.

 In case of equal score one of the following methods will be used to determine the selection